 We welcome applications from undergraduate students who are US citizens and permanent residents.
 We are particularly interested in applicants who come from groups that are traditionally underrepresented in computer science and engineering (low-income, ethnic and racial minorities, first generation college students, and women).
 If you are a member of one or more of these groups, please highlight this in your personal statement.

 Note that applicants must be US citizens or permanent residents to apply.
 Students must also be currently enrolled in an undergraduate college or university.
 High school students or college students that have graduated before this experience are not eligible.

 There are two steps to applying:

 Any questions about the our REU Site can be sent to Professor Brian Davison.

 Review of applications will begin in January 2019.
-Official notification is expected to be made by March 2019, although offers may be made earlier.
+Initial acceptance notifications will be complete by early March 2019, although some notifications may be made earlier.